KalinaStefanova/TaskProducts/README.md

 BUGFIX:
 In Producs.html at row 66 the "txtaddProductID" input element should not be disabled: input type="text" id="txtaddProductID" disabled="disabled"
-Please, replace this code with: input type="text" id="txtaddProductID"
+Please, remove the "disabled" attribute.